ajduke/meteor-telescope/README.md

 Following is **minimal configuration** to run the packaged telescope application, put following in `somefileName.js` file under `lib` or any top level directory other than `client` and `server`

-Configuration of Site URL is must for package, so that configured telescope app available at `/<configured-root>`. i.e your host application will be available at `/` and packaged telescope application will be available at `/<configured-root>`
+Configuration of Site URL is must for package, so that configured telescope app available at `/<configured-root>` and your host application will be available at `/`

 ```